Amandacode4/CSOT-GENAI_WEEK1/SUBMISSION.md

 ## Decisions I Made

-I kept everything inside a ChatAgent class.
-It made the code easier to manage since message history, model calls, reset functionality and compaction were all in one place instead of being spread across the file , added multiple model options at the start , reason flexibility ,,then  used a list to store all messages exchanged during the chat it allows the model to keep track of previous context and respond more naturally....Instead of removing old msgs completely, I chose to summarise them  when the chat history gets too large this was a better option because some important context is still kept while reducing the number of tokens being sent.
+I kept everything inside a ChatAgent class it made the code easier to manage since message history, model calls, reset functionality and compaction were all in one place instead of being spread across the file added multiple model options at the start  reason flexibility then used a list to store all messages exchanged during the chat it allows the model to keep track of previous context and respond more naturally instead of removing old msgs completely i chose to summarise them when the chat history gets too large this was a better option because some important context is still kept while reducing the number of tokens being sent.
 The API key is inside a .env file for safety.

 ## Special Requirement